Living Coasts: History

-Living Coasts opened to the public on 14 July 2003, and as of 2011 was being visited by over 100,000 visitors a year.
+Living Coasts opened to the public on 14 July 2003, built on the site of the former Torquay Marine Spa.
+As of 2011 was being visited by over 100,000 visitors a year.
 It officially closed in June 2020, following significant loss of income caused by the COVID-19 pandemic crisis.

 Aviary

 The aviary was 19 m at its highest point and had a total volume of 1.8 Mcuft.
 This free flying enclosure was home to mammals and birds including South American fur seals, African penguins, macaroni penguins, sea ducks, pied avocet, redshanks, black-necked stilts, ruffs, and terns.

 The aviary was the first open-air auk exhibit in the world, and won a design award.
 It was also the first place in the U.K to breed pigeon guillemots, common guillemots and tufted puffins.
 Also found in the auk enclosure were red legged kittiwakes and red billed choughs.

 Other exhibits

 Aquarium tanks inside the aviary had a total capacity of 1214 m3.